catherine0422/digitalAlbumsSaleDataVisualization/README.md

 ![data_origin](./images/data_origin.jpg)

-###Data pre-processing
+### Data pre-processing

-In order to do the visualization, we need to pre-process the data.
+​	 In order to do the visualization, we need to pre-process the data.

-####Filter the data
+#### Filter the data

- 	First of all, we filter the data by release date, to get the album which released after 2014.
+​	 First of all, we filter the data by release date, to get the album which released after 2014.
 Then in order to get a reasonable scale, we exclude the extreme data.
 We filter the data by album price to get the album with price under 30 CYN, and filter the data by sales to get the album with sales bigger than 100 CYN.

 #### Calculate cumulative sales

- 	In order to draw an area chart of the total digital album sales from 2014 to 2020, we need to calculate the cumulative sales.
+​		In order to draw an area chart of the total digital album sales from 2014 to 2020, we need to calculate the cumulative sales.
 We use the "window" method in vega-light to do the transformation.
 Figure 2 is a presentation of data with cumulative sales.

 ![data_step1](./images/data_step1.jpg)

 #### Fold platforms

- 	In order to draw an line chart of the sales change in different music platforms, we need to fold the sales of different platforms and calculate the corresponding cumulative sales.
+​	 In order to draw an line chart of the sales change in different music platforms, we need to fold the sales of different platforms and calculate the corresponding cumulative sales.
 We use the "fold" and "window" methods in vega-light to do the transformation.
 Figure 3 is a presentation of data with folded platforms.

 ![data_step2](./images/data_step2.jpg)